-My girlfriend and I had a rousing conversation tonight.
-We were trying to process, in our minds, the rash of deviancy in our world today.
+My girlfriend and I had a conversation tonight.
+We were trying to process, in our minds, the deviancy in our world today.
 Specifically on college campuses.
-We discussed the horrifying growth in sexual abuse, specifically male against female.
-We discussed the Rolling Stone article in which the problem was addressed, but was later redacted for, as you probably know, factual inconsistencies and the like.
+We discussed the horrifying growth in sexual abuse, male against female.
+We discussed the Rolling Stone article in which the problem was addressed, but was later redacted for factual inconsistencies.

-We wondered if that was the real issue anyone should have had with the article, or whether that was a diversionary tactic incited to draw us from the real problem we face.
-Instead of trying to come up with a reason, a cause to investigate why this problem was so rampant and terrifying, we found ourselves fact-checking a story that has unfolded in essentially the same way, thousands of times, across hundreds of campuses in this country.
+We wondered if that was the real issue anyone should have had with the article, or whether that was a diversion incited to draw us from the real problem we face.
+Instead of trying to come up with a reason, a cause to investigate why this problem was so rampant and terrifying, we found ourselves fact-checking a story that has unfolded in essentially the same way countless times at any of the (all of the) campuses in this country.

 But that isn’t the real concern here.
 Why are kids acting this way?
 Why do they feel so entitled to act this way?
 Do they not know there are consequences for their actions?
 How can they treat another person that way so casually?

 Entitled.
 That’s when it started to hit me.
 I know I have heard this point made in other places before, but this was the first time this idea really started to sink in for me, as I tried to understand why kids only five or ten years younger than me acted so completely different than me (I’m 28.)

 I was born right before the Internet really came into being, before it was worldwide.
 I had AOL when I was twelve, maybe thirteen.
 Dial-up connection.
 When I was fourteen, fifteen, going into high school, Napster allowed me to download any song I wanted.
 It only took me two hours to download It Wasn’t Me by Shaggy.